Kaiserreich/Kaiserreich-4-Bug-Reports/.github/ISSUE_TEMPLATE/3d-model.md

 ---
 name: 3D Model
-about: For any unit voice over or 3D models, be that in the main mod or any of the modelling submods Please make sure you installed [all the relevant modelling submods here](https://steamcommunity.com/workshop/filedetails/?id=1540696322) before reporting the missing 3D models
+about: For any unit voice over or 3D models, be that in the main mod or any of the modelling submods.
+Please make sure you installed all the relevant modelling submods before report the missing 3D models
 title: Tag of Nation(s) Affected - Summary of Issue
 labels: 3D Model
 assignees: Gideones, Vidyaorszag, PPsyrius